alesr/tango/README.md

 ### Flow Overview

 When you start Tango, it spins up two main background processes:
-1. A queue processor that handles new players/hosts
+1. An operation processor that handles new players/hosts and other match-related operations
-2. A timeout checker that removes players with the expired matching timeouts
+2. A timeout checker that removes players with expired matching timeouts

 ```
                                ┌── Host → Creates new match
-Player Enqueue → Queue ────┤
+Player Enqueue → Operation ────┤
                                └── Player → Attempts to join existing match
 ```

 Players can be either hosts (create matches) or joiners (look for matches).
 When a host joins:

-A match is created immediately
+- A match is created immediately
-Tango starts actively looking for suitable players to join this match
+- Tango starts actively looking for suitable players to join this match

 When a regular player joins, Tango keeps trying to find a suitable match until either: